Thanh-Tung Le

 Tung Le, and Thang Hoang

-IEEE Symposium on Security and Privacy (IEEE S&P) 2025
+IEEE Symposium on Security and Privacy (Oakland) 2025

 MUSES: Efficient Multi-User Searchable Encrypted Database [paper] [code] [slides]